yarenty/rootbeer1/README.md

 state and writing CUDA code, but you still must specify what each GPU core is going to do.

-Phil Pratt-Szeliga is still a PhD student at Syracuse University.
-All the code was written by Phil.
-Dr. Jim Fawcett and Dr. Roy Welch are Phil's PhD advisors.

 ## About

 Rootbeer is written by: